 Registration of IoT devices for Connection to Campus Network

 The registration of IoT devices shall be requested on the behalf of an academic/administrative department and approved by the respective HoD.

-- To register their IoT devices using PPSK authentication, departmental representative should submit an online service request form with adequate information on the ITSC Helpdesk system.
+- To register their IoT devices using PPSK authentication, departmental representative should submit a service request form with adequate information on the ITSC Helpdesk system.

-- ITSC will send an email to the applicant with informaiton about retrieving the authentication key when the registration process is completed.
+- ITSC will send an email to the applicant with information about retrieving the authentication key when the registration process is completed.